 Struggling with the title of your book?
 We could brainstorm a half dozen alternatives at least.

 Stuck in your writing?
-I often have a client call and we talk through their book to the place where they are stuck and come up with new ideas to break through.
+I often have a client call and talk through their book to the place where they are stuck, and we come up with new ideas to break through.

 Sometimes just talking it through brings clarity to the author.
-It might not be my idea that worked, it was simply having the conversation that stimulated creativity.
+It might not be my idea that worked; simply having the conversation stimulated creativity.
 It is a lot of fun when that happens.

 Let’s be careful with this one.
 By “friend” I mean someone who is much closer than a business acquaintance but not so close that we look forward to painting each other’s toenails.
-To use the cliche of culture, I’m not your BFF.
+To use the cliche, I’m not your BFF.
 But I can certainly be that person in your writing world with whom you can share deeply.

-With some clients it is talking through a spiritual crisis.
-For others a relationship breakdown.
+With some clients, it is talking through a spiritual crisis.
+For others, a relationship breakdown.
 It can be the need to have someone know their health problem, one they don’t want publicly known.
-And even those writers who are buried by self-doubt, they need to have someone they trust who can encourage them in the right way.
+And even writers who are buried by self-doubt need to have someone they trust who can encourage them in the right way.

-Some of these relationships do grow into wonderful friendships.
+Some of these relationships do grow into wonderful, lifetime friendships.
 But make sure you keep your boundaries well set and your expectations reasonable.